 This was the review's author's second visit, this time to see Tony Kushner's play A Bright Room Called Day (plays at the Southwark Playhouse until 16 August.
 For more information and to buy…Continue

 What was the fascination of this production that brought the author of this review near to tears at its final curtain call?
-I use the term ‘curtain call’ metaphorically as the stage was promenaded through one of the most picturesque arenas in the Merthyr Valley, Cyfarthfa Park.…Continue
+I use the term ‘curtain call’ metaphorically as the stage was promenaded through one of the most picturesque arenas in the Merthyr Valley, Cyfarthfa Park.
+Was it this environment that worked its magic to send me into…Continue

 Belle is based on the true story of Dido Elizabeth Belle (Gugu Mbatha-Raw), the illegitimate mixed race daughter of Captain Sir John Lindsay, a Royal Navy Admiral.
-The…Continue
+The story starts with Captain Sir John Lindsay (Matthew Goode)…Continue

 Belle is a seamless production of a costume drama with an original and moving theme.
 The acting was superb and the musical score was wonderful.
 It was a joy to watch and listen throughout.

-The author of this review is relying on Criss Jami’s quote on plagiarism “When you have wit of your own,…Continue
+The author of this review is relying on Criss Jami’s quote on plagiarism “When you have wit of your own, it's a pleasure to credit other people for theirs” to…Continue

 Many, many thanks to the 100s of people who read my review.
 It is a show well-worthy of the attention and praise it is receiving.
 For those who haven't seen it yet, put it on your list of must to does.